opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 would seem to be the knee of that curve: just before the explosive growth.

 What defines the club?
-The shared comon interests.
+The shared common interests.
 In this case, the jigsaw connector sequences that all club members have in common.
 If a club member has interests outside of that club, those correspond to different word-senses.
 Those jigsaw connector sequences should be